 including work undertaken to deliver accessible new services such as providing information on the vaccination programme in video format for our British Sign Language (BSL) users.
 You can read more about our equalities-sensitive approach to responding to COVID-19 in our equalities progress report.

 Focus on workforce:

 in particular a focus on the mental health and well-being of staff, recruitment of staff to deliver new services and ensuring staff had the necessary equipment to support home working.
-06 the rapid implementation of new and transformational ways of working that might otherwise have taken years.
-07 the HSCP focussed significant attention on communicating with all of our partners and stakeholders through briefings, newsletters and video messages from senior managers to update them on emerging challenges and how they were being managed.
-These were made available on the HSCP website throughout the pandemic.

 Innovation: